Here are some great Christmas traditions you can start for your family

 2. Watch a Favorite Holiday Movie

 Holiday movies are great.
 They are the perfect excuse to bundle up on the couch with some popcorn and a mug of your favorite hot chocolate.
+Plus this is one of the fun Christmas traditions to start once your children are excited to watch movies.

 There are so many holiday movies to choose from, here are just a handful of our family favorites: